AdbC99/email-services/README.md

 API providing the abilithy send email to a provider, if that provider fails then it will fall back to another provider

 ## Demo
-The endpoints are documented on swagger page at:
+The endpoint is documented on swagger page at:

 https://email-services-app.herokuapp.com/api-docs

-Unfortunately there is an error I didn't have time to fix, stopping the endpoints being run from swagger online; however they can be run locally.
+Unfortunately there is an error I didn't have time to fix, stopping the endpoint being executed from swagger online; however it can be executed locally.

-There are 3 endpoints, for the coding test only the send endpoint is relevant:
+The demo endpoint is at:

 https://email-services-app.herokuapp.com/v1/email/send